 Day 3: Rotorua

 Touted as New Zealand’s premier steam train experience, the Glenbrook Vintage Railway lived up to the hype!
-We were already planning on visiting because our preschooler loves trains.

 In our New Zealand with kids research, we discovered that Thomas the Tank Engine and Friends would be there during our dates.
-It was only an additional $5 to add this event to our tickets, so we did!

 While you are at Glenbrook Vintage Railway, be sure to take a ride on a Jigger.
 This motor trolley is one of the vehicles workers used to get to their work sites.

-There is also a Hand Jigger where kids can help power this vehicle to move on the tracks.
+There is also a Hand Jigger where kids can help power this vehicle to move on the tracks!

-It looks like Glenbrook Vintage Railway offers several kid-friendly events throughout the year, so check out their website to stay up to date.
+Glenbrook Vintage Railway offers several kid-friendly events throughout the year, so check out their website to stay up to date.

-Rotorua is almost a 3 hour drive from Auckland.
-It’s a great place for families because it’s filled with lakes, forests and geothermal wonders.
+It’s a great place for families because it’s filled with forest and lakes with fascinating geothermal activity.

 Find out everything you need to know about driving in New Zealand for the first time.